readyready15728/misc/amiga-emulation.md

 have the original Installer installed first, then install that MUI library I just talked about, then unpack the improved Installer and do `NewInstaller Install`.
-(Don't bother with installing languages other than English; it seems to lead to an aborted install.)
+(Don't bother with installing languages other than English; it seems to lead to an aborted install.
+Also it seems Mersmann's installer hangs on some install scripts??)
 * The Installer script that comes with [JPEG-DT](http://aminet.net/package/util/dtype/JPEG-DT) illustrates how to install datatypes in general, manually or otherwise.
 Briefly: